Axioms for infinite matroids: Examples

 Let $F$ be a field, and let $A$ be some set.
 We say that a family $\Phi = (\varphi_i)_{i\in I}$ of functions $\varphi_i\colon A\to F$ is \emph{thin\/} if for every $a\in A$ there are only finitely many $i\in I$ with $\varphi_i(a)\neq 0$.
 Given such a thin family~$\Phi$ of functions, their pointwise sum $\sum_{i\in I}\varphi_i$ is another $A\to F$ function. \COMMENT{} We say that a family~$\Psi$ of $A\to F$ functions, not necessarily thin, is \emph{thinly independent} if for every thin subfamily $\Phi = (\varphi_i)_{i\in I}$ of $\Psi$ and every corresponding \COMMENT{} family $(\lambda_i)_{i\in I}$ of coefficients $\lambda_i\in F$ we have $\sum_{i\in I}\lambda_i\varphi_i=0\in F^A$ only when $\lambda_i=0$ for all $i\in I$. \COMMENT{}

-Unlike linear independence, thin independence does not always define a matroid. \footnote{View the elements of $E=\mathbb F_2^\mathbb N$ as subsets of $\mathbb N$, and define sets $I:=\{\{1,n\}:n\in\mathbb N\}$ and $I':=\{\{n\}:n\in\mathbb N\}$.
+Unlike with linear independence, the thinly independent subfamilies of a given family of $A\to F$ functions do not always form a matroid. \footnote{View the elements of $E=\mathbb F_2^\mathbb N$ as subsets of $\mathbb N$, and define sets $I:=\{\{1,n\}:n\in\mathbb N\}$ and $I':=\{\{n\}:n\in\mathbb N\}$.
 Both $I$ and $I'$ are thinly independent.
 Moreover, $I'$ is maximally thinly independent but $I$ is not: $I+\mathbb N$, for instance, is still thinly independent.
 Yet, the only $x\in I'$ for which $I+x$ is thinly independent is $x=\{1\}$, which is already contained in $I$.
-Thus, (I3) is violated.} The following theorem from~\cite{BruhnDiestelMatroidsGraphs} gives a sufficient condition for when it does:
+Thus, (I3) is violated.} But they do if the given family of functions is itself thin: